ColoBrod/rsp_docs/account_overview.md

 	o.date_schedualed > '".self::$relevantDate."'
 AND
 	o.date_schedualed < '".self::$datePendingOverdue."'
 ~~~
-:exclamation: I think there previously was an Issue. because of a typo (coder used function `time(...)` instead of `mktime()`), This SQL was counting all orders until this moment, not until the moment 2 days ago
+:exclamation: I think there previously was an Issue. because of a typo (coder used function `time(...)` instead of `mktime()`), This SQL was counting all orders until this moment, not until the moment 2 days ago.

 #### OverdueOrders::$scheduled